AndreiCNitu/while/README.md

 # While

-Compiler implementing the denotational semantics of the **While** language expressions, as defined in Chapter 4 of the book *Semantics With Applications: A Formal Introduction*.
+Interpreter implementing the denotational semantics of the **While** language, as defined in Chapter 4 of the book *Semantics With Applications: A Formal Introduction*.

 ### Usage